 Since 1st January 2014, we have committed to making all HSE-led research published as scientific papers in peer-reviewed journals and comparable conference proceedings open access, wherever the publisher gives this option.
 This policy implements, for HSE, the UK Government's commitment to improving access to publicly funded research.

-A full list of publications by year can be found on solutions.hse.gov.uk.
+The majority of publications authored by HSE are subject to ©Crown Copyright.
+Their access, download and re-use are governed by the terms of the Open Government License.
+Additionally, all HSE’s Research Reports, and Insight Research published on the HSE website are open access.
+A full list of publications by year can be found on HSE’s Website.
 This includes all publications from research we have fully, or jointly, funded.

 Publication of research

-The peer-reviewed papers are also important in maintaining the credibility of our scientific capability for use to inform and underpin operational regulatory and policy making functions.
+The peer-reviewed papers are also important in maintaining the credibility of our scientific capability for use to inform and underpin operational and policy making functions.
 Demonstration of science quality is also provided by challenge through the courts for evidence provided by expert witnesses.

-We will also continue to share case studies that illustrate the benefits of our science through our Annual Science Review.
-We will also continue to publish HSE's Science e-Bulletin which has over 80,000 subscribers and gives news about publications and major free online seminars.
+We will continue to share case studies that illustrate the benefits of our SEA through our Annual Science Review.
+We will also continue to publish HSE’s Science e-Bulletin which has over 80,000 subscribers and gives news about publications and major free online seminars.
 We will continue to extend opportunities for further external communications and engagement via digital and social media.

 Research misconduct